nocapro/relaycode-tui/docs/relaycode-tui/review-screen.readme.md

 ## Relaycode TUI: The Stateful Apply & Review Screen

 This document specifies the design and behavior of the stateful **Apply & Review Screen**.
-This screen is the interactive core of the Relaycode workflow, appearing immediately after a patch is detected and applied to the filesystem.
+This screen is the interactive core of the Relaycode workflow, appearing immediately after a patch has been processed and applied to the filesystem.
 It is a command center for analysis, granular control, data extraction, and iterative repair.

 ### 1. Core Philosophy

 The Review screen is not a simple "accept/reject" dialog.
 It is a strategic workspace designed to give the user complete control and insight over incoming code changes.

--   **Live Feedback Loop:** The screen provides real-time progress during patch application, giving the user confidence that the system is working and transparency into its performance.
 -   **Information Supremacy:** The UI provides all necessary context at a glance: high-level stats, the AI's reasoning, post-script results, the patch strategy used per file, and deep-dive diffs.
 Nothing is hidden.
 -   **Granular Control:** The user is empowered to make decisions on a per-file basis.
 The UI dynamically recalculates and reflects the impact of these decisions in real-time.
 -   **Iterative Repair Workflow:** Failure is treated as a temporary state, not an endpoint.
 The UI provides a powerful suite of tools—from AI-driven prompts to manual overrides—to handle even complex, multi-file failures gracefully.